 Hester's foxtail cactus (Escobaria hesteri)

 This small cactus plant for pots has a bowl shape and measures 1.1-1.9"/3-5 cm in length.
-Each individual cactus is mall, but they have the capacity to form colonies of several mini cacti spreading over a wide area.
+Each individual cactus is small, but they have the capacity to form colonies of several mini cacti spreading over a wide area.
 It has spaced tubercles with spines around a center.
 In summer it produces bright pink flowers with a yellow center as shown in the photo below.
 It can withstand temperatures below zero, making it ideal for temperate climates.

+Furthermore, its resilience to cold weather makes it a suitable choice for outdoor potting in areas with mild winters.
 Discover the different types of cactus without spines in our related article.

 Epithelantha micromeris